OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 GL.vertexAttribPointer(colorAttibuteLocation, numberOfComponents, GL.FLOAT, false,0,0) ;
 ~~~

 And now you should obtain a beautiful multicolor quad.
 Why ?
-We defined color only four our 6 vertices.
-And these colors has been interpolated for each pixel drawn in the  triangles defined by these vertices, thanks to the magic "varying" variable.
+We only defined color for our 6 vertices.
+And these colors have been interpolated for each pixel drawn in the  triangles defined by these vertices, thanks to the magic "varying" variable.

 <img src="./assets/fragmentInterpolation.jpg" alt="Fragment Interpolation">

-That's a fondamuntal concept to understand.
-The main task of GPU's are fast texture reading and interpolation.
+That's a fundamental concept to understand.
+The fragment shader takes data produced by the vertex shader and interpolate them for each fragment.

 ## e) Controling this mess